-- 16. Since the date of the Sixth Report, the Monitor has undertaken, among other things, the following activities: - a.
+- 17. Since the date of the Eighth Report, the Monitor has undertaken, among other things, the following activities: - a.
 Monitoring NAFA's receipts and disbursements and reporting same to the Agent.
 This includes a weekly calculation of NAFA's Distributable Funds (as such term is defined in the First Report).
 Cash flow variance reporting to the Agent occurs on a basis that attempts to balance timeliness and cost and includes calls to review discrete items occurring as and when required; - b.
-Assisting NAFA in the development of the Cash Flow Forecast; - c.
-Communicating with the real estate agent as to the status of the Wisconsin Properties and market interest in same, and reviewing the sale transaction for the Williams Property, which closed on September 10, 2021.
-NAFA's other Wisconsin Property remains listed for sale; - d.
-Engaging CBRE in Poland with respect to the sale of the Polish Property; - e.
-Receiving updates on the collection of buyer receipts from 2020 and 2021 auctions at Saga, KF and AME; - f.
-Updating NAFA's loan book to reflect auction proceed payments received related to consignor accounts; - g.
-Monitoring efforts ongoing in Europe to recover loans provided to mink farmers in a number of Baltic countries and Poland including virtual meetings with local
+Assisting NAFA in the development of the Cash Flow Forecast; - Receiving updates on the collection of buyer receipts from the 2022 auctions at Saga, KF and AME; - d.
+Monitoring efforts ongoing in Europe to recover loans provided to mink farmers in a number of Baltic countries and Poland, including virtual meetings with local counsel to evaluate ongoing litigation and options to enforce security and commence new litigation where appropriate.
+This includes participating in a mediation proceeding with one of NAFA's largest debtors in Lithuania; - e.
+Responding to queries from the Agent and providing the Agent with summaries of the Applicants' realization efforts and necessary supporting documentation to allow the Agent to be consulted and to provide its approval in accordance with the Agent's consultation and approval rights granted under various orders in these CCAA Proceedings; - f.
+Assisting NAFA in discussions with Sinobec related to the Transactions;

-- counsel to evaluate ongoing litigation and options to enforce security and commence new litigation where appropriate.
-This has resulted in approximately €550,000 being paid to NAFA; - h.
-Assisting NAFA in distributing funds to consignors for skins that were sold on a private treaty basis.
-The bulk of these payments have now been made for private treaty sales made in 2020 and 2021; - Responding to queries from the Agent and providing the Agent with summaries of the Applicants' realization efforts and necessary supporting documentation to allow the Agent to be consulted and to provide its approval in accordance with the Agent's consultation and approval rights granted under various orders in these CCAA Proceedings; - j.
-Reviewing, considering and approving a transaction that involved a third party purchasing certain of NAFA's rollover loans made to Greek consignors.
-This transaction was also approved by the Agent; - k.
-Corresponding with various stakeholders, including mink ranchers and other thirdparty creditors; - Reviewing trade credit insurance claims that are being submitted to NAFA's insurer for unpaid kit loans advanced in 2019 and reviewing positions being advanced by the insurer and NAFA; - m.
-Undertaking the expanded powers granted to the Monitor in accordance with the Expanded Powers Order;

-- n.
-Updating the Monitor's case website to provide stakeholders with relevant information; and - o.
-Preparing this Seventh Report.
+- g.
+Corresponding with various stakeholders, including mink ranchers and other thirdparty creditors; - h.
+Reviewing trade credit insurance claims that have been submitted to NAFA's insurer for unpaid kit loans advanced in 2019 and reviewing positions being advanced by the insurer and NAFA; - Undertaking the expanded powers granted to the Monitor in accordance with the Expanded Powers Order; - j.
+Updating the Monitor's case website to provide stakeholders with relevant information; and - k.
+Preparing this Ninth Report.